Does Homeowners Insurance Cover Sewer Lines?

 How to take care of your sewer line

 Most sewer line issues are a result of human error and poor maintenance.
-There are numerous habits you should adopt as a homeowner to ensure your sewer does not back up at some point in the future.
+There are numerous habits you should adopt as a homeowner to ensure your sewer does not back up at some point.
 Some of those habits include:

 • No flushing of nonbiodegradable objects or oils